 The objective of this example is to predict the default risk of a bank’s customers using machine learning.

-This project’s primary outcome is reducing loan losses and achieving real-time scoring and limited monitoring.
+The primary outcome of this project is to reduce loan losses and achieve real-time scoring and limited monitoring.

 The credit risk database used here concerns consumers’ default payments in Taiwan.